-- oversee our overall compensation philosophy and compensation policies, plans and benefit programs; - · review and recommend for approval to the board of directors compensation for our executive officers and directors; - prepare the compensation committee report that the SEC will require to be included in our annual proxy statement; and - · administer our equity compensation plans.
+- oversee our overall compensation philosophy and compensation policies, plans and benefit programs; - review and recommend for approval to the board of directors compensation for our executive officers and directors; - prepare the compensation committee report that the SEC will require to be included in our annual proxy statement; and - · administer our equity compensation plans.

 Our compensation committee operates under a written charter that satisfies the applicable rules and regulations of the SEC and the listing standards of Nasdaq.
-A copy of the charter for our compensation committee is available on our investor relations website at ir.codexdna.com.
-Our compensation committee was formed in connection with our initial public offering and met four times in 2021.
+A copy of the charter for our compensation committee is available on our investor relations website at ir.telesisbio.com.
+Our compensation committee met five times in 2022.